ENCORE: An $\mathcal{O}(N_{\rm g}^2)$ Estimator for Galaxy $N$-Point Correlation Functions

 \section{Basis Functions}

 To begin, we present the isotropic basis functions underlying our NPCF estimators and outline some of their key properties.
-Full details of these functions are presented in \citet{2020arXiv201014418C}.
+Full details of these functions \resub{(which are similar to those of \citealt{2020PhRvR...2c3004M})} are presented in \citet{2020arXiv201014418C}.
 Generalization anisotropic functions, as well as homogeneous and isotropic spaces of arbitrary dimension is presented in \citet{npcf_generalized}.